mixflame/msl-poc/README.md

 ## Global User Ban

 Add `{"ip": "<ip to ban>"}` to the `banned_users` collection in Fauna.
 Can also be banned by UUID.
 And run gchat-refresh https://github.com/mixflame/gchat-refresh

+# Filter

+Add `{"text": "<text to filter>"}` to `filters` collection in Fauna and run gchat-refresh

+# Content Report Viewing

+Open `content_reports` in Fauna and replace the newlines in the reported text with this https://stackoverflow.com/questions/20515670/replace-n-with-actual-new-line-in-sublime-text